solana-labs/solana/docs/src/validator/get-started/setup-an-rpc-node.md

 If you are interested in setting up your own bigtable instance, see these docs in the Solana GitHub repository: [solana-labs/solana-bigtable](https://github.com/solana-labs/solana-bigtable)

+### Example Known Validators

+The identities of the [known validators](../../running-validator/validator-start.md#known-validators) supplied in these example snippets (via the `--known-validator` flag) are:

+- `5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on` - Solana Labs
+- `dDzy5SR3AXdYWVqbDEkVFdvSPCtS9ihF5kJkHCtXoFs` - MonkeDAO
+- `Ft5fbkqNa76vnsjYNwjDZUXoTWpP7VYm3mtsaQckQADN` - Certus One
+- `eoKpUABi59aT4rR9HGS3LcMecfut9x7zJyodWWP43YQ` - SerGo
+- `9QxCLckBiJc783jnMvXZubK4wH86Eqqvashtrwvcsgkv` - Algo|Stake

 ## Examples for other clusters

 Additional examples of other Solana cluster specific validator commands can be found on the [Clusters](/clusters.md) page.

-Keep in mind, you will still need to customize these commands for your use case.
+Keep in mind, you will still need to customize these commands to operate as an RPC node, as well other operator specific configuration settings.